xzn/proton-ds5-haptic/readme.md

 Change log:

+- 2025-12-07 Attempt to fix crash when selected audio device in Death Stranding is disconnected.
 - 2025-12-07 Lower case for GUIDs strings when possible.
 - 2025-12-07 Maybe fix a hang on startup init in mmdevapi audio device hotplug support.
 - 2025-12-07 Add haptic support for DSDC.
 Need `PROTON_MMDEV_FAKE_EXCLUSIVE=1` set in envvar.